NVizzutti/LRU-Cache/README.md

 ### Putting it Together

 The hash map is great for lookup, insertion, and deletion, all in constant time.
 The linked list is great for keeping order, and allowing for easy re-arrangement.
 The LRU cache keeps a `@store` instance of the `HashMap` class, and an `@map` instance of the `LinkedList` class.
-In the end we get a clean LRU cache with excellent time complexity for all major actions.
+In the end we get a clean LRU cache with excellent time complexity for all major actions, with the occasional resize being triggered.

 ```Ruby
 class LRUCache